 Against this background, real exchange rate behaviour in Macedonia appears rather peculiar because the officially published real exchange rate has been depreciating rather than appreciating during the last ten years or so.
 Loko and Tuladhur (2005) argue that falling relative prices of non-tradable goods relative to the foreign trading partners, i.e. an inverted Balassa-Samuelson effect, was not to be blamed for the observed depreciation.
 Instead, they put forward that an inverse quality effect was at play.
 As Macedonia did not achieve substantial productivity gains in the tradable sector mainly due to the slow process of economic transformation, the argument goes, the only way to preserve export market shares was to specialise in low quality products.
-As a result, the tradable price inflation grew slower in Macedonia than abroad leading to the depreciation of the real exchange rate.
-Gutierrez (2006) also comes to the conclusion that the depreciation was caused by low productivity growth although she does not elaborate on the potential channels.
+As a result, the tradable price inflation grew slower in Macedonia than abroad leading to the depreciation was caused by low productivity growth although she does not elaborate on the potential channels.